kaplana/cos126webv2/content/project.md

 ### **Performance Analysis - `readme.txt`.**

 - Formulate a hypothesis for the running time (in seconds) of `BeadTracker` as a function of the input size \\(n\\) (total number of pixels read in across all frames being processed).
-Justify your hypothesis in your `readme.txt` file with empirical data.
+Using the doubling hypothesis, justify your results in your `readme.txt` file with empirical data.

 - Review the lecture and precept exercises for applying the doubling method.